sina1010anis/sina1010anis/README.md

 use Skills\Facade\Frameworks;
 use Skills\Facade\Others;
 use About\Facade\Bio;

 class SinaNayebzade extends Developer
 {

     use Languages, Databases, Frameworks, Others, Bio;

+    const ABOUT_MY = 'I am a full stack developer but I am more interested in backend';

     public function skills()
     {